mb1069/easyZloc/README.md

 python3 publication/prep_data.py -z Z_STEP <BEAD_STACK_DIR>
 ```

-Parameters `-qe -s -ga -bl -a` are passed directly to Picasso's localisation; it is recommended to check these manually on a tif file before using them across all files if the default settings do not compile sensible training data.
+Parameters `-qe -s -g -bl -a` are passed directly to Picasso's localisation; it is recommended to check these manually on a tif file before using them across all files if the default settings do not compile sensible training data.

 This will generate a new directory `<BEAD_STACK_DIR>/combined` with 3 files:
 - `stacks.ome.tif`: a hyperstack of all beads extracted from the dataset